coderitter/knight-form/README.md

 # Rendering templates

-The way you render your form is dependent on which platform you use.
-Similar on every platform is the way we want you to work with renderes.
-In our universe renderers are not some black box components that you choose and that you have to extend mystically.
-In our universe you download the source of a renderer and include it into your project.
-The renderer serves as a starting point and if you want to extend it you can do so programmatically.
+The way you render your form is different in every famework you use.
+Similar is the way we want you to work with renderers.
+In our universe renderers are not some black box components that you choose and which you can only extend in a mystical way.
+In our universe you download the source of one of our provided renderers and include it into your project.
+Most of the time this is one file.
+The renderer serves as a starting point from which on you extend it.
+Programmatically.
+Not through mystic configuration.

 A renderer is really simple.
-Basically it is just a mapping from a widget to visual component depending on your plattform.
-In case of a browser app it will be an HTML template.
+It is just a mapping from a field to visual representation.

 Here you can see an example for Angular.
+The following code snippet is the TypeScript part of an Angular component `form.component.ts`.

 ```typescript
 @ViewChild('stringInput') private stringInputWidget: TemplateRef<any>;